-The Act further extends the Authority's powers in relation to the seizure of documents: seizure can extend to documents located at lawyers' or doctors' offices provided that the above-referred safeguards are respected and that the documents are not covered by professional secrecy (with one exception for documents covered by professional secrecy that constitute, in themselves, the object or elements via which the infraction is perpetrated; in that case, and according to the Act, such documents can be seized).
+Also, the Authority may seize documents located at lawyers' or doctors' offices provided that the above-referred safeguards are respected and that the documents are not covered by professional secrecy (with one exception for documents covered by professional secrecy that constitute, in themselves, the object or elements via which the infraction is perpetrated; in that case, and according to the Act, such documents can be seized).
 The exact scope of this provision is, however, not without ambiguity because the Statute of the Portuguese Bar (Law nr.
 5/2005 of 26 January) only allows for seizure in cases of criminal offence.

-The Act further provides for the possibility of seizures of documents (whether or not belonging to the defendant) covered by banking secrecy provided that the seizure is carried out by an examining judge and that there are well-substantiated reasons to believe that the documents are related to an infringement and are of major importance for finding out the truth or in terms of evidence.
+The Act further provides for the possibility of seizures of documents (whether or not belonging to the defendant) covered by banking secrecy provided that the seizure is carried out by an examining judge and that there are well-substantiated reasons to believe that the documents are related to an infringement and are of major importance for finding out the truth or in terms of evidence